 In not so traditional settings, such as doctor’s offices and walk-in clinics, broad spectrum antibiotics are prescribed in overabundance.
 A broad spectrum antibiotic is one that does as its name suggests-covers a broad range of infections.

 What does MRSA mean to the general public?
 MRSA infections are tough.
 You do not need to physically come in contact with a person who has MRSA to acquire it.
 MRSA can survive on tables, door handles, towels or any other inanimate object that an infected person has come in contact with.

 Some people can be carriers of MRSA with no symptoms and pass it onto others.

-In general, normal healthy people do no develop MRSA infections but if there happens to be any breaks in the skin, a person is at risk.
+In general, normal healthy people do not develop MRSA infections, but if there happens to be any breaks in the skin, a person is at risk.

 Cuts and scrapes are almost considered a natural part of the growing process.
 In exploring their world, children run and fall.
 In falling, the body’s first line of defense, the skin, often becomes compromised.
 Children do not understand the importance of taking precautions.
 This is one of the reasons why MRSA outbreaks have been occurring in daycare centers and schools across the country.

 Most MRSA infections are infections on the skin but other infections are possible.
 You can have an MRSA infection in your urinary tract, your lungs, and even your blood.

 MRSA is resistant to many antibiotics but there are still a few available that can treat it.
 Drugs such as vancomycin are still known to be effective in most cases.
 It will only be a matter of time before the bacteria strains mutate further and leave us with little to no choices for treatment.